 The KAMRA inlay is a ring with a hole in the middle.
 It creates a sort of “pinhole” effect where clearly focused light is allowed to pass through that central hole, while blurry light around the edges is excluded.

 The KAMRA inlay is placed in one eye only, the patient’s non-dominant eye.
 This leaves the dominant eye untouched, meaning that for most patients there is no noticeable change in distance vision.
 The inlay is placed into a pocket created by a femtosecond laser, the same lasers we use to create corneal flaps for LASIK.
 The surgeon then places the KAMRA inlay into that pocket, centering it over the pupil.

-Our clinical research center has been deeply involved in the FDA trials for this device for five years now.
+Our clinical research center was deeply involved in the FDA trials for this device for five years.
 We were the largest test site for KAMRA in terms of procedures performed, and our test patients’ outcomes were some of the very best.
 Because of our experience and results during those trials, we were chosen to be the first commercial implanters of this device.
-We feel honored, but also fortunate to be the first to be able to offer this exciting new technology to our patients.
+We feel honored and fortunate to be the first to be able to offer this exciting new technology to our patients.

-Ideal candidates for KAMRA are between the ages of 40 and 65 who have noticed the progression of presbyopia, but whose eyes are otherwise healthy.
-We are offering a complimentary screening exam and consultation for KAMRA, and anyone interested can call us or contact us through our website, where they may also read more about the KAMRA procedure.
+Ideal candidates for KAMRA are between the ages of 40 and 60 who have noticed the progression of presbyopia but whose eyes are otherwise healthy.
+We are offering a complimentary screening exam and consultation for KAMRA, and anyone interested should call us or contact us through our website.

 See what others are saying about their KAMRA inlay experience.
 Maybe it’s time to free yourself from the constant frustrations of reading glasses.